16 Tips for Building the Perfect Home Office

 6. Add some green plants

 A few green plants will not only add a dash of color to your office space but also increase happiness and reduce stress.
-In fact, even a few plans can increase productivity by as much as 15%, according to one study.
+In fact, even a few plants can increase productivity by as much as 15%, according to one study.

 Instead of choosing just any green plants, pick something that is easy to maintain and helps improve air quality.
 The spider plant, dracaena, ficus and Boston fern are particularly well known for their air filtering qualities.